 Alexis performed with Alice in No More No More at Hi Artist Volume 1 (June 2018).
 Excerpts of her work (Defining Characteristics), were also shown at Hi Artist Volume 2 in July 2018.

 Amanda Krische was born and raised in New York City.
 She received her B.F.A. from the Conservatory of Dance at Purchase College, SUNY in 2016.
 She has shown her work at the Kennedy Center, Ailey Citigroup Theater and Moody Performance Hall, to name a few.
 She loves reading, collaboration, observation and pushing boundaries.
 Learn more about Amanda on her website and on Instagram at @amanda.krische.

 Amanda performed original solo work, How to Break at Hi Artist Volume 1 in June 2018.

 Peter Cheng spent nearly three decades in San Francisco before recently making the move to New York City.
 He received his B.F.A. in Dance from the University of California Santa Barbara and has trained professionally in San Francisco, New York, Chicago and Montréal.
-Peter has spent the last seven years thriving off the tech boom, recruiting talent for companies such as Yelp, Uber and Ancestry.
 He lives in Brooklyn with his 3-year old Brazilian Terrier, Bruno, and his favorite dance memory is appearing alongside Rachel Bloom (Crazy Ex-Girlfriend) and Adam Pally (The Mindy Project) in an all-out ridiculous 80's music video shot in "deep Bushwick".
 You can learn more about Peter on his website and on Instagram at @cheng_moves.

 Peter performed original solo work titled DRAFT NO. 31 at Hi Artist Volume 1 in June 2018.